core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Additional endpoint attributes are added as link attributes to their endpoint link unless their specification says otherwise.

 Group resources are annotated with their group names (gp), sector (d, if present) and multicast address (base, if present) as well as a constant resource type (rt="core.rd-gp").

+Serializations derived from Link Format, SHOULD present links to groups and endpoints in path-absolute form or, if required, as absolute references.
+(This approach avoids the RFC6690 ambiguities.)

 While Endpoint Lookup does expose the registration resources, the RD does not need to make them accessible to clients.